renatocaliari/contornos/docs/en/contornos.md

 ## Resources of exclusive control (’How?’)
 Each contorno can have resources (material, digital or conceptual) of exclusive control.
 Anyone from another contorno wishing to manipulate this resource will need to ask for the desired action from the contorno's participants who have exclusive control.

-The inner contornos inherit the resources of exclusive control of the outer contorno.
+The inner contornos inherit the resources of exclusive control of the external contorno.

 It is important to remember that no one person in the organization has control over the resources, but the very contorno in which it belongs.
 If at any point she leaves the contorno, she loses exclusive control of the resource.